stfbk/mig-t/doc/language.md

 - removed `regex` from Operation in passive tests
 - Removed validate Operation, now just use checks inside an intercept Operation
 - Removed OAuth metadata tag in test
+- Added signing of decoded jwt with private key inside Edit Operation
+- Added check of signature of jwt inside the decode operation